Car Insurance for Disabled Drivers and Passengers

 What is disability car insurance?

-Disabled drivers and passengers may include individuals with the following conditions, though this list is not exhaustive:
+Disabled drivers and passengers may include people with the following conditions, though this list is not exhaustive:

 - Cerebral palsy